hubertkolcz/NoiseVsRandomness/presentations/SPEECH_SCENARIO_19SLIDES_FINAL.md

 **[Overview - three independent methods]**

-> "Our framework uses three independent ML approaches, tested comparatively on IBMQ simulators, then validated on N=30 synthetic devices.
+> "Our framework uses three independent ML approaches.
+First tested on N=3 real IBMQ simulators, then validated on N=30 synthetic devices for proper statistical power.
 First, a 12-qubit quantum GAN measuring KL divergence from 0.05 to 0.20—this quantifies distribution similarity, not classification.
-Second, Logistic Regression as a linear baseline achieving 60% accuracy.
-Third, Neural Network optimization reaching 59% accuracy."
+Second, Logistic Regression as a linear baseline achieving 60% accuracy on N=30.
+Third, Neural Network optimization reaching 59% accuracy on N=30, replicating the 58.67% from N=3 real simulators."

 **[What it does]**